sandeepbandi924/Census_Income_Prediction/README.md

    * This preprocessor is saved as pickle file.

 3. Model Training :
    * In this phase base model is tested .
-The best model found was Supoort vector classifier.
+The best model found was Logistic Regression.
    * This model is saved as pickle file.

 4. Prediction Pipeline :